 Also, see our article on the laws and rules for dating minors in Colorado.

 The age of consent under Colorado law is 17 years of age.
-People under 17 cannot legally consent to have sex.
-But there are some exceptions under state criminal law (explained below in section 3).1
+People under 17 cannot lawfully consent to have sex.
+Though there are some exceptions under state criminal law (explained below in section 3).1

 2. What is statutory rape?